ttomtsis/ttomtsis/README.md

 ### Hi there 👋
 I'm an undergraduate student in University of the Aegean, currently working on my Bachelor thesis ( The Icarus Project ).

-I am Proficient in Java and the Spring framework as well as SQL databases and very interested in Multi-Cloud technologies and Java enterprise applications.
+I am proficient in Java, the Spring framework and SQL databases.
+Interested in Multi-Cloud technologies and Java enterprise applications.
 <!--
 **ttomtsis/ttomtsis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.